ReesMorrison/NetlifyBlogThemes/content/post/2021-07-12-sports-from-the-boxer-a-song-by-simon-garfunkel/SportsBoxer.md

 categories:
   - Rock & Roll
 tags: ["Errors and Losses,", "Rankings or Analytics and Records,", "Evolution and Change,",]
-draft: yes
+draft:
 ---

 Paul Simon compares the difficult life of a *poor boy* in the big city to the batterings a boxer suffers in the ring.
-Blow after blow lands, like on the boxer, but the [young boy](Athlete) *still remains*, because what are his choices, and what are his dreams?
+Blow after blow lands, like on the boxer, but the [young boy](Athlete) *still remains*, because what are his meager choices, and what are his dreams?
 The sports metaphor introduces several subthemes.

 <!--more-->